 Everybody needs some down time.
 Make sure that you alot time which will be purely for yourself, doing something you enjoy.
 Disconnect from your job and any kind of work related to it.
 Unless you absolutely love cleaning, household chores do not count as down-time.
 You need to do something for the sole purpose of the pleasure it gives you.

 Research has shown that helping others can have a positive effect in reducing the levels of stress you experience in your life.
 If you know one of your colleagues is experiencing stress or any other troubles you might be able to help with, pitching in could help you as well.

-You might think stress is all part and parcel of being a lawyer – of being human (yes lawyers are human).
+You might think stress is all part and parcel of being a lawyer ? of being human (yes lawyers are human).
 After all, what job is without stress?
 But you can do something about it.
-If stress is sapping the love you have for your job or even for life itself, you need to do something.
+If it’s sapping the love you have for your job or even for life itself, you need to do something.

 Have you found any particular ways of reducing stress helpful?
 Please feel free to share your experiences in the comments.